 The Energy Committee also recommends fostering more public-private partnerships (PPP) in the energy sector.
 In many other countries the private sector plays a much larger role in providing energy development than it does in Taiwan.
 Making greater use of PPPs could improve infrastructure and make it easier to meet the island’s energy needs.
 The Committee suggests that the mandate of the Energy Task Force include finding ways to attract such private developers and investors.

-For more details, read the full 2018 White Paper energy suggestions.
+For the full White Paper on energy in Taiwan, click here.